generalui/hooks-for-redux/examples/basic-classic-redux/README.md

 # Basic-Classic-Redux

-This demos a minimialist app using just redux and react.
+This demos a minimalist app using just redux and react.